This article is produced with scandiweb's eCommerce expertise

 • user-behavior evaluation on the website and eCommerce performance

-• marketing platforms performance evaluation and optimization (e.g. data in Google Ads paid search campaigns).
+• marketing platforms performance evaluation and optimization (e.g., data in Google Ads paid search campaigns).

-• ecommerce performance analytics.
+• eCommerce performance analytics.

 BTW, scandiweb organized a webinar where we explored the business of eCommerce tracking setups, regulations that limit what data can be gathered about users, and the future of data tracking and privacy.
 Watch the full recording of the webinar here: